carlsmith/quran/README.md

 ## Edition Zero

-The HTML generator is currently only use internally to pretty print the translation to check everything is working correctly, and to make it easier to read the text.
+The HTML generator is currently only used internally to pretty print the translation, to check everything is working correctly, and to make it easier to read the text.
 We host [a copy of the latest version][3] online.
 Once the translation is ready for publication, the HTML edition will be moved to its own domain.